mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 Here's a big MegaGrid using almost every mode option in one, with detailed educational descriptions on every part: https://sd.mcmonkey.org/megagrid/

-Here's a very small web demo you can try to test how the output looks and works: https://mcmonkeyprojects.github.io/short_example
+Here's a very small web demo you can try to test how the output looks and works: https://mcmonkeyprojects.github.io/short_example and you can view the generated asset files for that demo [here](https://github.com/mcmonkeyprojects/mcmonkeyprojects.github.io/tree/master/short_example).

 ![img](github/img_1.png)